EEHoveckis/ColosseBOT/README.md

 <h1 align="center">ColosseBOT</h1>
-<p align="center">The Ultimate Discord Bot</p>
+<p align="center"><u>The Ultimate Discord Bot</u></p>

 ## 📝 Description
-ColosseBOT - An ultra-modern, customizable bot, made to be the ultimate bot.
+ColosseBOT - An ultra-modern, customizable bot, made to be the ultimate bot.\
-ColosseBOT is built to always serve and help the user with lots of amazing commands and cool-looking dashboard.
+ColosseBOT is built to always serve and help the user with lots of amazing commands and cool-looking dashboard.\
 It has commands that usually require other bots or that others don't even have.

-If you want to help or you have ideas to make the bot better, feel free to make a commit or open an issue.
+If you want to help or you have ideas to make the bot better, feel free to make a commit or open an issue.\
-Please report bugs on the issues page on GitHub.
+Please report bugs on the [issues page on GitHub](https://github.com/EEHoveckis/ColosseBOT/issues).

-Please keep in mind that bot is under construction so not all features are available.
+Please keep in mind that bot is under construction so not all features are available.\
-Current Status - Not Ready For Release
+Current Status - `Not Ready For Release`
 - [ ] All Embed Responses
 - [ ] Music System
 - [ ] Custom Commands
 - [x] AntiLang Module (Still needs setup command)
 - [x] AntiSpam Module (Still needs setup command)
-- [x] AntiRaid Module (Still needs setup command & Lockdown Command)
+- [x] AntiRaid Module (Still needs setup command & lockdown Command)
 - [ ] Economy System
 - [ ] Amazing Dashboard
 - [x] Guild & User String Translations (Still needs setup command)

 ## 📄 Features
-- **AMAZING COMMANDS** Loads of commands, that usually require other bots!
+- **AMAZING COMMANDS** Loads of commands, that usually require other bots or are not even available!
 - **COOL-LOOKING DASHBOARD** Customize your discord server to the fullest!
 - **WONDERFUL ECONOMY** Economy system with many ways to earn/spend resources!
-- **POWERFUL MODERATION** Moderate your server: catch spammers, language abusers and other bad-guys!
+- **POWERFUL MODERATION** Moderate your server!
+Catch spammers, language abusers and other bad-guys!
-- **CUSTOM COMMANDS** Make your own commands for your servers.
+- **CUSTOM COMMANDS** Make your own commands for your servers!
 - **EMBEDS ONLY** Attractive embed-only messages.
-Perfect for all platforms.
+Perfect for all platforms!

 ## 📕 Usage
-ColosseBOT is really easy to use.
-The default prefix is '//'.
-You can change it if you'd like a different one.
+ColosseBOT is really easy to use.\
+The default prefix is '//', but you can change it if you'd like a different one.\
 ColosseBOT also will execute commands if you mention it at the start of message.

 For a full list of commands, their usage and a description what they are for, take a look at the [wiki](https://colossebot.app/commands).

 ## 🔧 Setup
-If you want to, you can setup the bot on your own device.
+If you want to, you can setup the bot on your own device.\
 To get started visit the [setup page](https://colossebot.app/setup).

 ## 👷‍ Contribution
 Feel free to contribute if you have ideas and/or found an issue.